Eskilstuna-kommun/ek-nbk-plugin/README.md

 Webpack will attemt to build the plugin to ``./../EK-extern/plugins``.
 Make sure to run [EK-extern](https://github.com/Eskilstuna-kommun/EK-extern) dev env in a folder paralell to this one.

+### Building for production

+* Run ```npm run build```
+* Copy the contents of ./build/js/ to suitable folder in your origo deployment.
+In the example index.html below the plugin has been placed inside plugins-folder of the origo-instance.

 ### Example usage of ek-nbk-plugin